geekreg/geekreg/README.md

 Everything is learnable.
-Everything
+Everything</br>
-I like to learn
+- I love to learn